-One of the best scientific predictors for how a child turns out, in terms of happiness, academic success, and meaningful relationships, is whether adults in their life consistently show up for them.
-Waldorf teachers strive to see and recognize each of their students, greeting them each morning individually, and working with them over multiple years to build on their unique strengths and meet their individual challenges so that they can thrive.
+One of the best scientific predictors for how a child turns out in terms of happiness, academic success, and meaningful relationships is whether adults in their life consistently show up for them.
+Waldorf teachers strive to see and recognize each of their students, greeting them each morning individually, and working with them over multiple years to build on their unique strengths and meet their individual challenges so they can thrive.

 At its heart, Waldorf education understands that relationships are the cornerstone of learning.
 We strive every day to meet and see our students, honoring them for who they are, and helping them learn to navigate and participate in long-term relationship.
-In the photo above, we see our 1st grade teacher welcoming her students into the 1st grade.
-This ceremony supports students as they transition out of the Early Childhood and into the 1st grade classroom.
+Waldorf teachers have a long-term relationship with their students, so we can call on our history and long-term work with students to help them reach their full potential and feel safe, seen, and heard.

-A morning handshake and roll call is another way that Richmond Waldorf School works to see and undestand our students.
-Every teacher in grades 1 through 8 greets their students at the door with a handshake.
-This handshake helps the teacher to get a window into how that student is today – are they happy and alert? tired and lethargic?
+There are moments throughout the school day and school year for students to shine.
+Each teacher takes time every morning to shake each student’s hand and check in with them.
+This handshake helps the teacher to get a window into how that student is today – are they happy and alert?
+Tired and lethargic?
 These indicators help our teachers understand how to provide a child-centered experience every day.

-At Richmond Waldorf School, a teacher will stay with their class for several years, progressing through the elementary and middle grades with the children.
-This continuity enables a deep understanding of each stsudent’s strenghts and challenges, and supports the development of a rich social dynamic in the class.
+At Richmond Waldorf School, a teacher will move up through the grades with their students for years, progressing through the elementary and middle grades with the children.
+Early Childhood teachers may work with a child for several years up through Kindergarten.
+This continuity enables a deep understanding of each student’s strengths and challenges, and supports the development of a rich social dynamic in the class.
 When a Waldorf teacher meets her 1st grade class, it is the beginning of a remarkable journey.
-The class teacher is responsible for the core academic subjexts and introduces the entirety of the elemtnary school curriculum.
+The class teacher is responsible for the core academic subjects and introduces the entirety of the elementary school curriculum.

 This long-term relationship, or teacher “looping” is a hallmark of Waldorf education.
 We see the benefits in the children’s social and emotional learning as well as their academic success.
 By having a teacher work with a group of students over multiple years, the children are known deeply, and the teacher is in a unique position to support that child’s growth and development.